lowellniles/binarysearch/README.md

 # binarysearch
-A divide-and-conquer (binary search) technique to save computation time finding an item in a given list.
+A divide-and-conquer (binary search) technique to save computation time finding an item (a number in this case) in a given list.